 While the Moto G Power's Fingerprint sensor is easy to locate on the back of the phone, I found it to be less responsive than I normally prefer.
 It usually took at least two and sometimes three presses of my registered fingerprints for the Moto G Powers sensor to recognize that it was me trying to unlock the phone.

 Motorola can be stingy with Android updates.
 It's unclear when the Moto G Power will get the newly available Android 11 update, and it's even more uncertain if you can expect any updates beyond security patches after that.

 Just by retaining the long-lasting battery of the Moto G7 Power, the Moto G Power was already in the conversation for a must-have device for budget-conscious shoppers.
 But this phone isn't just counting on its longevity to win you over.
 It also performs well enough to meet the needs of the average smartphone user, and the cameras — while not the best you can find on a budget device — produced some pretty eye-catching shots during our testing for the Moto G Power review.

-If you value mobile photography above all, you may want to consider other low-cost options, whether that's the Pixel 3a or the rumored Pixel 4a that Google's expected to roll out this spring.
+If you value mobile photography above all, you may want to consider other low-cost options, especially now that the Pixel 4a is here and only $100 more than the Moto G Power.
 The iPhone SE 2020 is another strong option, with a more premium glass-and-metal design, better cameras and much faster A13 Bionic chip.
 But you'll need to pay at least $150 more for those mid-range phones than you would for the Moto G Power.

-The Moto G Power finds itself in the midrange of the Moto G series — $50 more than the Moto G Fast and $50 less than the Moto Stylus.
-Yet, it's clearly the best choice, as its battery life helps it stand out from its fellow Motorola models.
+The Moto G Power finds itself in the midrange of the Moto G series.
+Yet, it's clearly the best choice of the new G Series phones, as its battery life helps it stand out from its fellow Motorola models.
 In fact, we'd go so far as to say that the Moto G Power is the best cheap phone under $300 and a stellar value.